A Secret Ingredient to Get Things Done

 Schedule a standard meeting or talk time with each other.
 Preferably, once per week or no less than once every two weeks for 3 to 5 minutes.
 The object of the meeting is about progress or status, not determining solutions for lack of progress.
 The power of the process is simple; you know someone will ask you about what you said you wanted to do.

 Your AP asks the questions you gave them, and you ask their questions if the relationship is reciprocal.
 Respect your meeting time limit.
 Don't let the meeting time become a burden on both of you.
 A phone call works great, too.
-Face-to-face is better, even though it often takes longer—finally, set up other meetings for discussion when there is no progress.
+Face-to-face communication is better, even though it often takes longer.
+Finally, other meetings can be set up for discussion when there is no progress.

 Tags